Iraq Tours

 • Overnight in Baghdad.

-Day 3 – Ancient Babylon and Karbala
+Day 2 – Babylon, Saddam Hussein Palace and Karbala

 • World wonders such as the Hanging Gardens and the Tower of Babel used to be within these walls.